NakamotoInstitute/nakamotoinstitute.org/content/library/introduction-probability-theory-vol-i.en.md

 ---
 title: An Introduction to Probability Theory and Its Applications, Vol. I
-sortTitle: Introduction to Probability Theory and Its Applications, Vol. I, An
+sort_title: Introduction to Probability Theory and Its Applications, Vol. I, An
 authors:
   - william-feller
 date: 1957